 I like my work to bring happiness for me and the people who view it.
 We live in very troubled times with so many social, political and economic issues.
 So, whilst I tend to steer away from the political or social issues, I hope that my work will bring joy and wellbeing to the viewer.

 I am largely self-taught, but I enhanced my skills by attending courses at prestigious art schools in London, first at the University of the Arts London (Central Saint Martins College), where I honed my oil on canvas style and later at London City College, where I was guided to perfect my use of acrylics.
+I am an exhibiting member of the distinguished Dorking Group of Artists.

 Following a career in marketing, I finally turned my passion for art into a full-time occupation.
 Despite a busy family life in Bookham, I have been exhibiting my work in local and online galleries as well as in numerous art fairs and events in and around Surrey.
 This has resulted in some really great feedback; many, many happy customers and, fortunately for me, now includes numerous commissions for people and businesses from all around the world.